charliepark/atomic.css/README.md

       line-height: 1.3;
     }

 You can see, there's a lot of duplication, even in this short section.
 (Even if *you* would have written the CSS differently / better, recognize that this wouldn't be an uncommon way for someone to write it.)
 The p and the input are basically the same.
-The `.footnote` and `.microcopy` classes are very similar.
+And the `.footnote` and `.microcopy` classes are very similar.

 Technically, you could have written the `.footnote` and `.microcopy` like this: